It’s time to spill the beans on buying a new jet ski from a dealership in this new guide.

 Things like a cover don’t come with many models, and if you’re only after price, this is something you could miss out on.

-Don’t expect a dealership to give you a bunch of stuff for free because you’re buying a PWC.
+Don’t expect a dealership to give you a bunch of stuff for free because you’re buying.

 The money for accessories needs to come from somewhere.
-But they are more willing to give discounts when you’re buying one.
+But they are more willing to give discounts when you’re buying new.

-To give you an example, it’s better to pay $300 more for the jet ski and get the cover for “free” then buy a cover at the full $400 price a week later.
+To give you an example, it’s better to pay $300 more for the unit and get the cover for “free” then buy a cover at the full $400 price a week later.

 Most dealerships only have the basics like life jackets and covers.
 To see the full list of accessories I recommend, click here.